Balancing Independence And Partnership

 1. Pursue hobbies and passions independently

 Hobbies and passions can be a fun and fulfilling way to carve out some space for yourself.
-It’s not uncommon to feel like one’s time is dominated by the many different roles they serve; for example, you may be an employee or entrepreneur, parent or caregiver, child, and friend.
+It’s not uncommon to perceive that one’s time is dominated by the many different roles they serve; for example, you may be an employee or entrepreneur, parent or caregiver, child, and friend.
 Pursuing an activity you love can offer a way to do something for yourself.

 Through your hobbies, you can also connect with others who share your passion.
 Whether it’s a creative pursuit, a local club or team, or a volunteer organization, getting involved in a pastime can help you achieve greater life fulfillment.